evannetwork/tnt-docs/docs/v0.3/For Developers/partner-integration/self-sovereign-identities.md

 updatedAt: "2020-11-23T07:58:23.912Z"
 ---

-By registering on TRUST&TRACE a identity on the evan.network and a corresponding did documentation is created.
-TRUST&TRACE handles the complete messages encryption and decryption for you.
+By registering on TRUST&TRACE an identity on the evan.network and a corresponding DID document is created.
+TRUST&TRACE handles the complete message encryption and decryption for you.

 # Preperation

-To use a external signer you will probably need a identity on evan.network.
-Please create on by registering on [https://dashboard.evan.network].
+To use an external signer you will probably need an identity on evan.network.
+Please create one by registering on [https://dashboard.evan.network].
 When you have registered successfully, you can navigate to the settings page and view the technical information of your [account](https://dashboard.test.evan.network/#/dashboard.vue.evan/settings.evan/account).

-To read more about identities on the evan.network, please read the following: [Identities](https://evannetwork.github.io/docs/developers/concepts/Identities.html).
+To read more about identities on the evan.network, you can have a look at: [Identities](https://evannetwork.github.io/docs/developers/concepts/Identities.html).

 ![picture](https://raw.githubusercontent.com/evannetwork/tnt-docs/develop/docs/v0.3/For%20Developers/partner-integration/images/tech-info-evan-network.png)

-# Configure your did
+# Configure your DID

-When you are registered on TRUST&TRACE and created a identity on the evan.network blockchain, you can register your did for your existing identity.
+When you are registered on TRUST&TRACE and created an identity on the evan.network blockchain, you can register your DID for your existing identity.
 Please use the identity endpoint for this:

 ```js
 sendAndLogRequest({